rancher/rancher.github.io/rancher/labels/index.md

 ---
-title: Rancher Compose
+title: Labels in Rancher
 layout: rancher-default

 ---

-## Labels in Rancher
+## Rancher-Compose Labels
 ---

 Labels are used to help Rancher start up services and leverage the features of Rancher.
 This index of labels are used to help users create services using `rancher-compose`.